 Shadow work also includes tasks that have resulted from new practices and expectations, and which you must perform if you wish to use a particular service or simply keep your job.
 Think of kowtowing to the shoe-removing rituals required by airport security, filling out endless paperwork when you visit a new doctor, and of course doing your taxes, a chore which takes the average 1040-filer 23 hours of shadow work a year.
 Suppressing any normal, negative feelings, and putting on a consistently upbeat, friendly face — which more and more employers require of workers who interact with the public — constitutes tiresome shadow work too.

 Finally, the realm of shadow work includes tasks that aren’t strictly necessary, but that we perform because of their perceived benefits.
-At least 2/3 of us surf the web for medical information, often coming up with our own diagnoses instead of, or before seeing a doctor; after our visit, we do more shadow work to decide between the various treatment plans the good doc described.
+At least 2/3 of us surf the web for medical information, often coming up with our own diagnoses instead of or before seeing a doctor; after our visit, we do more shadow work to decide between the various treatment plans the good doc described.
 Many folks who are looking for love report that online dating becomes like a second job, as they must spend hours perusing profiles, responding to messages, and setting up dates.
-And not only do we have to clean and organize our physical home these days, but we have to regularly tidy-up, back-up, and arrange the songs, emails, files, photos, and videos that line our virtual “shelves.”
+And not only do we have to clean and organize our physical home these days, but we have to regularly tidy up, back up, and arrange the songs, emails, files, photos, and videos that line our virtual “shelves.”
 Plus, we must not only manage our real world selves and protect our physical privacy, but also monitor our online reputations and safekeep the data we put in the cloud.

 But perhaps the most taxing shadow work of all is managing our information intake.
 In times past, magazine, book, and television editors controlled the flow of information to the public.
 This restricted the media being put out, but also filtered it for quality and importance.
 The web has radically democratized this process, so that anyone with a computer can create their own videos, books, articles, films, and so on.
 This has left the consumer with the enormous and never-ending job of wading into the torrent of media online and sifting the wheat from the chaff.

 This ever-increasing mountain of shadow work tasks has placed a unique burden on the modern citizen.
 Lambert argues that while shadow work has hardly put us in the position of medieval peasants, it has in fact created a new kind of middle-class serfdom.
-We are all Bill, logging hours for corporations we don’t realize we’re employed by, and working around the clock without pay.
+We are all Mike, logging hours for corporations we don’t realize we’re employed by, and working around the clock without pay.

 Life as a Middle-Class Serf